DJodhun/NSIDCAIPM/README.md

 ## What This Repository Contains

-The main code file is final_project.ipynb, which contains everything needed to run the program.
+The main code file is final_project.ipynb, which contains everything needed to train and test the models, and the relevant figures.
 The .csv files are the required data files used as the dataset, where each file is a different feature as described above.